pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/03_Data_Target/README.md

 ![Data Target Direct](../../../img/data_target_direct.png)

-Actually available fields depend on the result type of the transformation pipeline.
+> The availability of target fields depends on the settings and the result type of the transformation pipeline.

 ### Classification Store
 Assign data to specific keys in a classification store.